Stress and Gut Health: How Can It Be Managed?

 How Diet Influences the Stress-Gut Relationship

-Foods That Promote Healthy Gut Bacteria
+Beneficial Foods for Gut Bacteria

 Fermented foods like yogurt, kefir, sauerkraut, and kimchi are packed with beneficial bacteria.
 These foods help make our gut more diverse and stable.
 Additionally, fiber, such as whole grains, fruits, vegetables, and legumes, feeds these good bacteria, further supporting gut health.